Fiserv/Commerce-Hub/docs/Getting-Started/Getting-Started-Online.md

 ## Hosted Payment Page

-Commerce Hub's Hosted Payment Pages allows a merchant to redirect their customer to a secure Commerce Hub Hosted Payment Page to process a transaction.
+Allows a merchant to redirect their customer to a secure Commerce Hub Hosted Payment Page to process a transaction.
 The Commerce Hub Hosted Payment Page manages the customer interactions that are required in the checkout process based on payment method, or authentication mechanisms (3-D Secure).

 Using Commerce Hub's secure hosted pages can reduce the burden of compliance with the Data Security Standard of the Payment Card Industry (PCI DSS).